lukemorgan9/Cyclistic-Case-Study/README.md

 # Cyclistic Case Study
 ## Introduction
 The following case study on the fictional bike-share company Cyclistic was completed as my capstone project for the Google Data Analytics Professional Certificate on Coursera.
 For this case study I used [Divvy Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html) from the period of January 2024-January 2025.
-As Cyclistic is a fictional company with limited information provided on its operation via Coursera, I also used the Divvy website to aquire additional information about the bike sharing services offered including the types of rideables available, processes regarding using and docking the bikes/scooters and the terms and benefits of membership.
+As Cyclistic is a fictional company with limited information provided on its operation via Coursera, I also used the [Divvy website](https://divvybikes.com/) to aquire additional information about the bike sharing services offered including the types of rideables available, processes regarding using and docking the bikes/scooters and the [pricing](https://divvybikes.com/pricing) of the different services and memberships offered.
 For the purposes of my case study I applied this information to the fictional company Cyclistic.

 Throughout my case study I will follow the six step data analysis process of:
 - Ask